 - SkySQL.
 Commercial support to MySQL (replaces that of Oracle) and to MariaDB or any other fork.

 PostgreSQL is also seen as a open source alternative.
-But the software is not exactly in the same category, it is more difficult to install and designed especially for large databases.
+But the software is not exactly in the same category, it is more difficult to install and designed especially for large databases, where writing is as common as reading.
 It is rather an alternative to Oracle.

 And there are also NoSQL, another design, still in SQL but based on key-values couples only.
-NoSQL is often seen as a solution for companies whose databases become huge, however companies like Yahoo! and Twitter have shown that MySQL in clusters (in personal version) is able to support very large databases, sometimes with code changes.
+NoSQL is often seen as a solution for companies whose databases become huge, however companies like Yahoo! and Twitter have shown that MySQL in clusters (in custom version) is able to support very large databases.

 - MySQL.
 Download a version of the software.